 You Can Decide Child Support Together

 You and your child’s other parent have the right to negotiate an amount of child support you feel is fair.
 This is often one of the many topics you’ll discuss during divorce mediation.
 But the amount you and your child’s other parent reach has to be approved by the court.
 If a judge believes the amount is unfair, inappropriate, or not in the child’s best interests, they can refuse to approve it.

 To calculate child support in Michigan, you first calculate each parent’s net income.
 This is your income minus any deductions the Michigan Child Support Formula Manual allows.
 It’s not your take-home pay.
 You have to follow the manual to figure out what counts as income and what you can deduct for this particular purpose.

-Finally, the support obligation is apportioned between the parents based on each of your percentage of the combined net income.
-For example, if you earn 65% of your combined net incomes, then you’re responsible for 65% of necessary child support.
+Finally, the support obligation is apportioned between the parents based on each of your percentages of the combined net income.
+For example, if you earn 65% of your combined net income, then you’re responsible for 65% of necessary child support.

 Also, it’s important to know that the state updates child support guidelines every few years.
 The current guidelines are from 2017.
 There might be changes in the coming years.

 Health insurance is a contentious topic in the U.S. It might be that one or both of you have good medical insurance through an employer.
 Because of this, you might easily agree on who pays for your child’s insurance.
 But if neither of you has employer-sponsored health care, then you’ll have to purchase insurance through the marketplace or privately.
 This can be much more expensive.
 Talk with your lawyer about how to negotiate which parent is responsible for making sure your child has health insurance, even if it’s through a public assistance program like Medicaid.